dstroot/skeleton/README.md

 Contributing
 ------------
 If something is unclear, confusing, or needs to be refactored, please let me know.
-Pull requests are always welcome, but due to the opinionated nature of this project, I cannot accept every pull request.
-Please open an issue before submitting a pull request.
-This project uses [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with a few exceptions.
+Pull requests are always welcome!

 License
 -------